goszowski/crud-generator-admin-lte/README.md

     ```
 Note: You should have configured database for this operation.

-6. Copy the Admin LTE folder to public path and rename to "admin-lte"
+6. Copy the Admin LTE folder to public path and rename it to "admin-lte"

 ## Commands